vercel/next.js/docs/deployment.md

 Congratulations, you are ready to deploy your Next.js application to production.
 This document will show how to deploy either managed or self-hosted using the [Next.js Build API](#nextjs-build-api).

-If you haven't already, read [Going to Production](/docs/going-to-production.md) to help achieve the best performance and user experience in your application before deploying.

 ## Next.js Build API

 `next build` generates an optimized version of your application for production.
 This standard output includes: